 Seborrhea can manifest itself in several different ways.
 Because it makes the skin appear dry, sufferers often mistakenly believe it is dry skin.
 This condition most commonly appears as:

 The precise cause or causes of seborrhea are unknown, which is why the condition cannot be cured and can only be managed or treated.
 Some researchers believe that the main culprit behind outbreaks of seborrhea may be excessive levels of certain yeasts in the skin.
 It should be noted, however, that seborrhea is not a yeast infection and should not be treated as such.
 Others believe that seborrhea may be some sort of immune system response, especially since it often occurs in patients with immune systems that have been weakened by disease or by certain treatments.

+At Total Dermatology, we strive to deliver the best seborrhea dermatitis treatments Irvine has to offer.
 Since seborrhea is a form of skin inflammation, one course of action is to fight the inflammation itself.
 This is why cortisone-based medications are often used to treat various manifestations of seborrhea.
 Antifungal medications are also sometimes used, since excessive amounts of a yeast called Malassezia furfur may be to blame.
 Medications for treating seborrhea are usually recommended in shampoo or cream forms, and there are other ways to treat the condition as well.

 Cortisone-based creams and antifungal creams are often used to treat seborrhea.
 Usually, the following are recommended:

 Severe or resistant forms of seborrhea can be treated with prescription medications such as:

 We love our patients at Total Dermatology!
 Read what our satisfied patients have to say about their experiences with Dr. Pilest and our team.

 “The staff is amazing and sweet.
 Professional, kind, prompt, and the best service.
 I will only get my Juvederm and lip injections here!”